Fun Camel Cricket Facts For Kids | Kidadl

 What is a Camel Cricket's habitat?

 You can find these nocturnal insects everywhere.
-These insects are found in caves, damp, rotting logs, forests, grasslands, swamps, gardens.
+These insects are found in caves, damp, rotting logs, forests, grasslands, swamps, and gardens.
 Camel crickets can also be spotted on plants and dead animals.

 Who do Camel Crickets live with?

 Unlike other insects, most camel crickets are solitary insects and like to live alone throughout their life.
-They are totally different from other insects such as ants and bees who work in groups.
+They are different from other insects such as ants and bees who work in groups.
 Only during the mating season do camel crickets meet.

 How long does a Camel Cricket live?